Meet the honorary degree recipients of Spring 2024

 After retiring from Ontario public service, Dean advised several national governments and gained renown in academia for his expertise on public service leadership and policy.
 He was appointed to the Order of Ontario in 2009, and received McMaster’s Distinguished Alumni Award in 2010.

-He was appointed to the Senate in 2016, and has served on its Foreign Affairs and International Trade Committee and the Committee on Internal Economy, Budgets and Administration, focusing his efforts on Senate modernization initiatives.
+He was appointed to the Senate in 2016, and chairs the National Security, Defence and Veterans’ Affairs Committee and the Committee on Internal Economy, Budgets and Administration, focusing his efforts on Senate modernization initiatives.

 Catherine McKenna